ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/widgets/color-picker.md

 ### Default color

-The data needs to be an valid hex color
+The data needs to be a valid hex-color

-- One can change default color either from color picker or using **fx** (need to provide only respective hex value)
+- One can change the default color either from the color picker or using **fx** (need to provide only respective hex value)

 **Example:**